gmarte10/projects/README.md

 This project creates a simulated uno game based on user specified values like number of players, number of types of cards, etc.
 #### Improvements to be made:
-* allow the user to a play
+* allow the user to play
 * create better tests
 * display the game moves and results in a better way visually